datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 <details>
 <summary>More detailed guide about flash firmware manually...</summary>

+>**Note:**
+In this mode, you need to open the casing, then set DIP Switch (on board) positions 1 and 2 to ON, and positions 3 and 4 to OFF.

 ### 4.2 update firmware using Flash Download Tool

 This section demonstrates how to flash firmware using the official ESP32 Flash Download Tool.